NCAR/GlobusArchiver/README.md

 A "quickstart guide" to using Globus Connect Personal is given below, but you can also find more [information about Globus Connect Personal online](https://www.globus.org/globus-connect-personal).

 ## Installing the Globus Python SDK
 To run GlobusArchiver.py, you will need the Globus Python SDK installed.
+In RAL this is available as part of the anaconda3 installation:`/usr/local/anaconda3/lib/python3.7/site-packages/glob`

-As long as you have write permissions in your python3 environment, you can install it yourself using pip.
+As long as you have write permissions in your python3 environment, you can also install it yourself using pip.
 Instructions online are straightforward: https://globus-sdk-python.readthedocs.io/en/stable/installation/

 ## Keeping the Campaign Store Endpoint Active
 By default the Campaign Store is only active for 24 hours.
-You can extend this to 30 days.
+You can extend this to 30 days and automate your activation.

   First request a certificate by following the instructions on this [CISL web page](https://www2.cisl.ucar.edu/resources/storage-and-file-systems/configuring-globus-unattended-workflows).

 When you run the gcert command, part of the output will say something like:
 ```